 3.94.4.2.3 Expected Actions

 A Patient Identity Subscriber has received the response and continues with its workflow.
-It should maintain the returned logical id so the Subscription Resource can be queried for status, disabled, or deleted later.
+It may maintain the returned id if the Subscription Resource needs to be queried, disabled, or deleted later.

 3.94.4.3 Get Patient Subscription Request/Response Message